-At Eaton Drilling Co., Inc. we custom engineer each well to meet the needs of the customer given the subsurface geology of the location.
+At Eaton Drilling Co., LLC. we custom engineer each well to meet the needs of the customer given the subsurface geology of the location.
 From the test phase, information from descriptive and geophysical logs as well as test hole cutting samples indicate the depths and composition of water-bearing formations specific to the site, so that the cased well can be constructed accordingly.
 Our experienced crews use modern, well-maintained equipment, and typically work in alternating shifts around the clock to maintain the best conditions for drilling and to complete jobs quickly.

 After completion of the design and its approval by the customer, the construction process begins by reaming out the test hole to a larger diameter past all production zones included in the well design.
 Depending on the subsurface lithology of the location, we use one of two available drilling methods to perform borehole reaming: direct circulation and flooded reverse circulation.

 Casing is the primary structural component of water wells.
 Inside, it provides an open volume for underground water to collect and be removed.
 During construction, casing is lowered down the borehole in 10’ to 20’ sections, with each section fastened onto the one below it.
 The result is one long continuous tube.
 Typically, we position perforated casing in depth ranges surrounded by water-bearing formations to allow formation water to enter.
 Gravel pack occupying the volume between the outside of the casing and the borehole boundary (the annulus) prevents formation water from entering too quickly that would otherwise accelerate erosion of the surrounding production zones.
 Desired production rates, as well as the subsurface geology of the site, determine casing selection in terms of diameter and perforation configuration.